-Exposure beyond the camera manual |
+Exposure beyond the camera manual | Photo Photofocus

 Although Rowell and Adams worked with film cameras differently, they both suggested the same simple approach to determining the exposure for an image.
 First, visualize the photograph you want to create.
 Then, identify the most important value and how you want to expose for it.
 As noted by Rowell, also think about reframing your image to eliminate a highlight that is brighter than the most important highlight.

-Alternatively I suggest that in certain circumstances you might consider adding light to the subject (via reflector or flash) so that it becomes the brighter highlight (such as in an environmental portrait).
+Alternatively, I suggest that in certain circumstances you might consider adding light to the subject (via reflector or flash) so that it becomes the brighter highlight (such as in an environmental portrait).

+This is an example of using flash.
+If I had not used a flash the background would have been blown out when I exposed for the mask, my most important highlight.
+I was OK with the string of lights being brighter than the face mask.

 What does exposing for the highlight mean?

-Hopefully you now understand that exposing for the most important highlight is very subjective.
+Hopefully, you now understand that exposing for the most important highlight is very subjective.
 It is not an exposure calculation per se.
 It is an intentional decision as to what your most important highlight is to be, and how you plan to expose for it.
 For example, would you prefer less exposure to create a more dramatic sky or silhouette?
 Or, do you choose to add exposure to make a high-key or ethereal image?

-Once you identify the all important highlight and decide how you want to expose for it, then you can determine the method you will use to set an exposure on your camera.
-And just like Ansel Adams, you can also make notes (written or mental) on fine tuning the exposure as you process your image.
+Once you identify the all-important highlight and decide how you want to expose for it, then determine the method you will use to set the exposure on your camera.
+And just like Ansel Adams, you can also make notes (written or mental) on fine-tuning the exposure as you process your image.

+I exposed for the sky, knowing I wanted detail in the sky and the photographer to be a silhouette.

+This is something I know in theory but keep forgetting in practice 😂